 Worship Keyboards 2 - Using chords to play How Great is Our God

 Worship Keyboards 3 – Play through How Great is Our God with the Musicademy Band

 Once you have been through these three lessons more proficient players can progress to the rest of the Intermediate course.
-If you are less experienced and would like to consolidate your new learning with relatively simple songs go to the Beginners course (volumes 3 and 4 would be ideal) or our online video Keyboard Song Learner lessons or the new Worship Keyboard Collection.
+If you are less experienced and would like to consolidate your new learning with relatively simple songs go to the Beginners course (volumes 3 and 4 would be ideal), our online video Keyboard Song Learner lessons or the new Worship Keyboard Collection.

 Other posts you may find helpful: